anthonyhfm/Toolcat/readme.md

 ## Features:

 This is a feature list that I either have already implemented or planned.
-Suggestions are always welcome to write in the [Issues](https://github.com/anthonyhfm/toolcat/issues) tab
+You are always welcome to write your suggestions in the [Issues](https://github.com/anthonyhfm/toolcat/issues) tab

 **Android Development**:
 - Basic